TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3locallang/Index.rst

 llXML files must be used from inside extension directories (system/global/local).

-See :ref:`Inside TYPO3 <t3inside:start>` for more details about these files and the application of this format.
+See :doc:`Inside TYPO3 <t3inside:Index>` for more details about these files and the application of this format.

 llXML files from installed extensions can be translated locally by a backend tool